Easily Accessible Areas to Bird Watch While at New Mexico Cabin Rentals

 New Mexico Cabin Rentals at Double E Ranch is Proudly Owned and Operated by Veterans of the United States Navy

 Where to bird watch in southwest New Mexico?
-New Mexico Cabin Rentals in southwestern New Mexico offers convenient access to half a dozen (or more!) major riparian habitat types for birders and bird watching enthusiasts to enjoy.
+New Mexico Cabin Rentals offers convenient access to half a dozen (or more!) major riparian habitat types for birders and bird watching enthusiasts to enjoy.
 Boasting its own private riparian area at New Mexico Cabin Rentals at Bear Creek Canyon, a canopy of giant cottonwood, willow, sycamore and juniper trees offer the perfect habitat and is also adjacent to nearly 25 square miles of public lands, New Mexico Cabin Rentals is perfect to use as your home base while visiting New Mexico.
 From mountain spruce and pine above 7000 feet to Sonoran desert, this southwest area offers an incredible range of habitat and bird species, both migratory and indigenous numbering more than 300.
-For a summary of birding sites in each of these unique habitats, a great resource is the Southwest New Mexico Audubon Society's locales page.
+For a summary of birding sites in each of these unique habitats, a great resource is the Southwestern New Mexico Audubon website.

 Here is a sampling of some of the more popular bird watching areas near New Mexico Cabin Rentals:

 - Gila River Valley Bird Habitat Area: The Gila River is New Mexico's last wild river.
 Excellent riparian birding may be found among the riparian woods and hillside scrub along the Gila River.
 Near the end of April, most spring migrants have arrived.
 With comfortable temperatures and good water flow, the Gila River makes for the perfect bird watching day!
 The Gila River Bird Area is located north of Silver City on US 180, near Cliff, on the Bill Evans Lake Road.
 Follow the paved road past the Lake turning and continue onto the dirt section 1.5 miles.